 The latest model to arrive is the AUTOart Lamborghini Gallardo Superleggera LP570-4.
 I held out for the Red or Rosso Andromeda as I believed it fit the car well and was a shade of red I do not presently share with any Lamborghini or for that matter any car in my collection to date.
 I’m glad I did as it does look the part!

 Outside is clean and beautiful.
 There are no glaring issues with this model at all when looking at fit and finish.
 Shutlines are excellent, but I would note the panel gap on the front right side hood is slightly larger than I would like, seems the alignment is off a tad.
 The biggest beef I have with this model’s exterior would be the front fascia when comparing to the 1:1.
 The angles and nose depth don’t represent Superleggera LP570-4 well, AUTOart got it wrong.
-Was this a cost cutting measure by AUTOart or an over sight, I say cost cutting!
+Was this a cost-cutting measure by AUTOart or an oversight, I say cost-cutting!
 Why, the basic mould for the car is there, what usually requires tweaking for a variant within the platform is the front and rear, and sometimes a few aerodynamics tweaks to the body panels.
 When expecting a premium $$ a blatant oversight like this in my opinion is unacceptable.
-Carbon fibre work front and rear is good but it could have has little more depth.
+Carbon fibre work front and rear are good but it could have has little more depth.
 I’ve seen better.

 Wheels are always a strong point with AUTOart and the Lamborghini Gallardo Superleggera makes no exception.
 A beautifully executed wheel, rotor, and caliper round out a very impressive exterior.
 Lambo’s are all about being aggressive and fast, the monster brake calipers front and rear just add to the theme, I like it!